Shortest Paths in Graphs of Convex Sets: Introduction

 \subsubsection{Control applications (Section~\ref{sec:optimal_control})}

 Computation times are the main limitation to a widespread application of mixed-integer optimization in control of hybrid systems~\cite{naik2017embedded,stellato2018embedded,marcucci2020warm}.
-Our shortest-path formulation of these problems is substantially different from the state of the art~\cite{moehle2015perspective,marcucci2019mixed}, as we do not use binary variables to encode the discrete state in which the system is at each time step, but, instead, we use binaries to select the transitions between discrete states.
+Our shortest-path formulation of these problems is substantially different from the state of the art~\cite{moehle2015perspective,marcucci2019mixed}, as we do not use binary variables to encode the discrete mode in which the system is at each time step but, instead, we use them to select the transitions between modes.
 This different parameterization yields slightly larger but much stronger MICPs that, in our computational experiments, are orders of magnitude faster to solve.

-\subsection{Related Graph Problems}
+\subsection{Related graph problems}

 In this subsection we overview a few variants of classical graph problems that are closely related to our problem formulation.